merll/docker-map/README.md

 Client configuration
 --------------------
-`ClientConfiguration` objects allow for a host-specific managment of parameters, such as service URL and timeout.
+`ClientConfiguration` objects allow for a host-specific management of parameters, such as service URL and timeout.
 For example, the `interfaces` property translates the `exposes` setting for a configuration on each host into a port binding argument with the local address.